Born from love forbidden. Defined by Obsessing.

 Made in usa

-printed with care
+printed with USPCC

-PRINTED BY U.S.A.
+U.S.A.
 PLAYING CARDS COMPANY.

 IRAN ED. sTORY

-iran & usa: A tale retold
+iran & usa: A tale of love & war retold

 1842: First introduction of a camera and early photographic experiments in Tehran, Iran.